Lahaina residents deliver petition asking Hawaii governor to delay tourism reopening

 Maui, which is famous around the world for its beaches and waterfalls, is among the most tourism-dependent islands in Hawaii.

-The number of visitors plummeted 70% in the weeks after the fire when Green and tourism officials discouraged “non-essential travel” to the island.
+The number of visitors plummeted 70% after the fire when Green and tourism officials discouraged “non-essential travel” to the island.
 University of Hawaii economists estimate unemployment will top 10% on Maui, compared to 2.5% in July.
 The resulting economic downturn is expected to depress state tax revenues.

 A few weeks after the fire, the tourism industry began urging travelers to respectfully visit parts of Maui unaffected by the blaze, like Wailea and Makena.
 Then last month Green announced that West Maui — a long expanse of coastline encompassing Lahaina and hotels and condos to its north — would reopen to tourists on Oct.
 8.